tragkas/tragkas/README.md

 - [GptSend: Send any text to ChatGPT](https://chromewebstore.google.com/detail/gptsend-send-any-text-to/dlpddojeomjabagedlkclnoipkihlokb) - Right-click highlighted text to send it to ChatGPT.
 - [SendYtb: Send any text to YouTube](https://chromewebstore.google.com/detail/sendytb-send-any-text-to/dblidnbbefcaejcbelidmpglmlbcpnfp) - Right-click selected text to search on YouTube.

+- [Brand-Positioning-Map](https://tragkas.github.io/Brand-Positioning-Map/) - Add two attributes of your brand and your competitors and see where you are in comparison to them.
+- [Lattly-v2 as Focus App](https://github.com/tragkas/focus-app) - A website with 4 productivity mini apps (flipClock, kanban board, to-do-list, pomodoro).
+- [YouTube Playlist for Studying](https://custom-you-tube-playlist-manager.vercel.app/) - A website for creating youtube playlist to binge-watch videos.
 - [uni-list](https://tragkas.github.io/uni-list/) - A website for information about Greek Universities using Google Sheets as a database.
 - [FwtiaTwra](https://tragkas.github.io/fire-finder/) - A website for submitting on the foot and in real time fire in your area.
 - [Airbly](https://tragkas.github.io/airbly/) - A website for Airbnb Hosts to get ready to use pdfs for their rentals.